 Built to cater to the annual influx of summer tourists that began vacationing in the area in the mid-1950s, the motels have always faced a steep decline in visitors during the rest of the year, leaving most with no choice but to close for the off-season.
 Normally vibrant and full of life, they sit shuttered and vacant for nine months every year, acting as unoccupied time capsules of summers past.
 Their boldly colored facades, futurist details, and exuberant neon signage sit in stark contrast against the eerie, unpopulated emptiness of the winter months, transforming these beach towns into real life abandoned film sets.

 In the late 1990s, Venturi, Scott Brown and Izenour visited The Wildwoods to study the motels.
 During this time, Izenour spearheaded a multi-university research studio, aptly titled Learning from The Wildwoods, which documented the buildings in hopes of protecting and preserving them.
-Many of these structures, however, struggling from inhabiting the gray area between the past and present, have recently become less valued and have fallen victim to the condominium boom that has affected countless coastal communities.
-More than half of the 300-plus motels that once stood have been sold and demolished, making way for conventional, high-rise condominiums.
+Since then, however, more than half of the 300 motels that once stood have been sold and demolished, making way for conventional, high-rise condominiums.
 The halftone compositions, which are sourced from vintage motel-issued postcards of The Wildwoods, act as a way to consider the life and memory of the places depicted, all of which are no longer standing.
 Even in the constructed, idealized world of a postcard, the subject’s disillusionment and dejection are present.
 These intimate moments are starkly juxtaposed with the inherent joyfulness of summer vacation that the initial compositions seek to portray.